jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 ### Alarms and component color

 If a Spotlight Overview page component's color is other than green then the component is in an alarm state.
 Click on the component for help to resolve the alarm.
-For more information, see What's this?.
+For more information, see **What's this?**.

-Connection drilldowns are tailored to the connection type.

 ### Actions

-Right click on the component | Select from the various options.
+Right click on the component.
+Select from the various options.

 ### Unable to collect data

-{% include inline_imageClient.html file="icon_refresherror.png" alt="Refresh Error" %} | If Spotlight is unable to collect the data required, Spotlight displays a small icon  on the affected component.
+If Spotlight is unable to collect the data required, Spotlight displays a small icon {% include inline_imageClient.html file="icon_refresherror.png" alt="Refresh Error" %} on the affected component.
 Click the icon to see more information about the problem.

 {% include note.html content="During a planned outage, all Spotlight Overview page controls are disabled except Status.
 A Monitored Server - Planned Outage alarm is raised against the Status control.
 For more information, see Configure \| Planned Outage." %}